 The foundation of your home is one of the most important parts.
 It supports all of the weight and items in your home.
 There is a handful of different types of foundations in our area.
 These are cinder block and stone, those with a crawl space, those with a basement, and a monolithic slab foundation.
 Regardless of the type, they all serve the same main purpose and need to be stable and level to properly perform that job.
-If there are problems with your foundation, it can make your home dangerous and they need to be repaired and stabilized before the problems get worse and cause possible damage to your home.
+If there are problems with your Omaha foundation settling or sinking, it can make your home dangerous and they need to be repaired and stabilized before the problems get worse and cause possible damage to your home.

 At CLS Foundation Repair & Waterproofing, we understand the necessity of a strong foundation as well as the variety of problems that can happen with your foundation.
 Our team is trained to carefully investigate your foundation and ensure we've got the best repair procedure in place.
 We will thoroughly explain both the problem and solution before we start any work so you know what we will be doing.
 You may be asking yourself; what type of problems can your foundation have?